4 Things Prospective Home Buyers Should Know About Plumbing

 Checking indicators such as rust in the water or whether it has a metallic taste are great ways to assess whether the pipes are made of lead or not.
 If you’re not able to tell for sure, ask the seller.

 As for the home’s waste system, there are two main types: city sewage and septic systems.
-If the house is on a city sewer system, this is pretty much a non-issue for you.
+If the house is on a city sewer system, this is less of an issue; however, you will be responsible for any sewer pipe repair needed from your property up to where the pipeline meets the city’s sewage system.

 But if the house uses a septic tank, extra care and maintenance is inevitably going to be required of the homeowner.

-Always verify a home’s waste system type before purchase.
-Septic repairs can be extremely costly.
+So it’s always important to verify a home’s waste system type before purchase.
+Septic system repairs can be extremely costly.

 3. Signs of Leaking Pipes

-It does not even take general plumbing knowledge to perceive a water stain on the wall.
-But it sure is a great way to tell if the home in question may have leaky pipes.
-Water stains on the ceiling and walls or warped drywall and trim may mean there are slow leaks inside the walls.
+You don’t need to possess general plumbing knowledge to perceive a water stain on the wall.
+But it sure is a great way to tell if the home you’re about to purchase may have leaking pipes.

 4. When to Hire a Plumbing Inspector